-1 Caution should be used when comparing 2023 results with 2022 restated results under IFRS 17 and IFRS 9 (see the Note regarding 2022 restated results on page 2).
+Caution should be used when comparing 2023 results with 2022 restated results under IFRS 17 and IFRS 9 (see the Note regarding 2022 restated results on page 2).

-2 The calculation of this value includes results for the last 9 months of 2022, which must be considered with caution (see the Note regarding 2022 restated results on page 2).
+The calculation of these values includes 2022 results, which must be considered with caution (see the Note regarding 2022 restated results on page 2).